lightwomb/Tattletale/README.md

 <h3>Oh wait, that's right, you forgot.
 It's ok, you just forgot, it's not that big of a deal, everything will work out.</h3>

 Just kidding, it's not ok, and it most definitely will NOT work out.
-Otherwise you'd have never placed an email in queue on some stupid web app that serves merely to inform people of what they probably already know...that you my friend, are a waste of space.
+Otherwise you'd have never cued some stupid app to trigger an email in order to inform people of what they probably already know...that you my friend, are a waste of space.

 Stop being a pile of poopy worthlessness and stay on top of your sh*t!.
 Tattletale can help by supplying the tiny push we all need to inpire productivity; the motivation to not look like an low-life ass in front of people we care about.